Gender roles vary between different cultures and are not a universal ‘given’.

 Today a revival of this tradition is flourishing again among younger generations of Native Americans who see these figures as their forebears.

-This quilt was bought in Karachi (Sindh, Pakistan) in 1985 by textile expert John Gillow and acquired by the Museum.
-Although hewas told it was made by (or for) itinerant transvestites, he is not certain this is true.
+This cotton quilt was bought in Karachi (Sindh, Pakistan) by the textile expert John Gillow, and it was acquired by the British Museum in 1985.
+Although he was told at the time that it was made by, or for, itinerant transvestites (hijras), he was not certain that this was true.

-But even if the person he bought it from was inventing a story, this in itself links the quilt (ralli) with the hijra culture, which is one of the very few exceptions to the strict gender roles that are considered socially acceptable.
+But even if the person he bought it from was inventing a story, this in itself links the quilt with the hijras, who are men who sometimes have undergone genital modifications and who usually live together in communities as women, earning money through dancing and singing at weddings, and sometimes by prostitution.
+They are often devotees of a mother goddess.
+The hijras are one of the few exceptions to the strict gender roles that are considered acceptable in Indian society.

 Without the anecdotal account from its acquisition, this quilt would remain simply a textile.
 And even with the anecdote, the history of its maker’s life remains a blank.
 For all the LGBT people we can name in history, we must consider how many thousands of others are un-recorded and un-remembered.

 Gender and transformation in Japan

 Traditional Japanese theatre has a convention of transforming sexual identities in performance.
 In the seventeenth century, women were banned from appearing on the Kabuki stage, and men performed female roles.
 Near a city’s Kabuki theatres, there were teahouses where actors could meet their patrons, and young actors of female roles would sometimes provide sexual services to paying clients.